stella8890lee-crypto/petstellation/src/content/blog/dog-barking-training.md

 ✔️ **Stay calm** — Your energy teaches your dog how to feel
 ✔️ **Reward quiet** — Not barking earns treats, praise, and toys
 ✔️ **Be consistent** — Train a little bit each day with the same cues
 ✔️ **Use real-life triggers** — Like doorbells, visitors, or the mail truck

+💡 **Behavior Tip:** Dogs repeat behaviors that get attention — even negative attention counts.

 Dogs learn best with positive, real-world practice — just like us.